-This is a work in progress which attempts to catalog all of the openly-available information about the process which may result in the discontinuation of leap seconds in radio broadcasts of time signals.
+This is a work in progress which attempts to catalog all of the openly-available information about the international regulatory process which may result in

 Some of these events may have explicit presentations about the ongoing process looking into redefining broadcast time signals.
 Other events may only reference it tangentially as a result of the presence of members of the international time and frequency community.